-PERSONAL PRONOUN - Pronouns which refer to the one speaking (1st person), the one spoken to $(2^{nd} \text{ person})$ , or the one spoken about $(3^{rd} \text{ person})$ .
-In addition to $1^{st}$ , $2^{nd}$ , or $3^{rd}$ person, personal pronouns may be singular or plural, and they
+PERSONAL PRONOUN - Pronouns that refer to the one speaking (1st person), the one spoken to (2nd person), or the one spoken about (3rd person).
+In addition to 1st, 2nd, or 3rd person, personal pronouns may be singular or plural, and they may be nominative case, objective case, or possessive case. #502, 633 See: Personal Pronoun Chart on page III - 23

-4. INDEFINITE PRONOUN - Pronouns which do not fall within the classification of personal, interrogative, demonstrative, intensive, reflexive, relative or possessive are indefinite pronouns.
-Most indefinite pronouns express the idea of #504 quantity.
+4. INDEFINITE PRONOUN - Pronouns that do not fall within the classification of personal, interrogative, demonstrative, intensive, reflexive, relative or possessive are indefinite pronouns.
+Most indefinite pronouns express the idea of quantity.